|Also listed as: Rhinosinusitis||Integrative Therapy Quick Links:|

 - Stinging nettle: For many years, a freeze-dried preparation of Urtica dioica has been prescribed by physicians and sold over-the-counter for the treatment of allergic rhinitis.
 Clinical trials demonstrating statistical significance over placebo and/or equivalence with other available treatments are needed to support the use of nettle in the treatment of allergic rhinitis.

-- Avoid if allergic or hypersensitive to nettle, the Urticaceae family or any ingredient of nettle products.
-Use cautiously with diabetes, bleeding disorders, and/or low sodium levels in the blood.
+- Avoid if allergic or hypersensitive to nettle, the Urticaceae family, or any ingredient of nettle products.
+Use cautiously in those with diabetes, bleeding disorders, and/or low sodium levels in the blood.
 Use cautiously with diuretics and anti-inflammatory drugs.
 The elderly should also use nettle cautiously.
 Avoid if pregnant or breastfeeding.

 - Vitamin E: Although thought to aid in reducing the nasal symptoms of allergic rhinitis, vitamin E intake may not be effective.
 Current evidence is limited, however, and more studies are needed before a firm conclusion can be drawn.

-- Avoid if allergic or hypersensitive to vitamin E. For short periods of time, vitamin E supplementation is generally considered safe at doses up to 1,000 milligrams per day.
-Avoid doses higher than 1,000 milligrams a day.
-Avoid with retinitis pigmentosa (loss of peripheral vision).
-Use cautiously with bleeding disorders.
+- Avoid if allergic or hypersensitive to vitamin E. For short periods of time, vitamin E supplementation is generally considered safe at doses up to 1,000 milligrams daily.
+Avoid doses higher than 1,000 milligrams daily.
+Avoid in those with retinitis pigmentosa (loss of peripheral vision).
+Use cautiously in those with bleeding disorders.
 The recommended dose of vitamin E for pregnant women of any age is 15 milligrams; for breastfeeding women of any age, the recommended dose is 19 milligrams.
 Use beyond this level in pregnant women is not recommended.